³ÉÈË¿ìÊÖ

 Thames Valley PCC Anthony Stansfeld commissioned the research

-The introduction of may have helped support professionals to recognise signs of exploitation more readily, it added.
+The introduction of new laws in 2015 which made human slavery a crime may have helped support professionals to recognise signs of exploitation more readily, it added.

 More of the perpetrators had been friends of their victims, private landlords or family members than members of criminal gangs, the researchers said.